Skjuber/FoodOrderApp/README.md

 # Firebase

-You can create your Firebase backend server for free using this [link](https://firebase.google.com/).
+You can create your own Firebase backend server for free [here](https://firebase.google.com/).

 # Getting Started with Create React App